Maps4HTML/web-map-doc/docs/tutorials/getting-started.md

 It is worth noting that in the future, we are hopeful that browsers will begin to support web maps with the new `<mapml-viewer>` element syntax, but for now we can accomplish everything we need to without waiting for that day to come.

 The next step in our lesson is to remove the image and replace it with a map, using the `<mapml-viewer>` element with a single layer.
-To create a dynamic web map in our page now is as easy as including the lines highlighted in pink below, and saving:
+To create a dynamic web map in our page now is as easy as including the lines highlighted below, and saving:

 ```html
 <!DOCTYPE html>